Democrats see good chance of Garland prosecuting Trump

 Kaine believes federal prosecutors are looking seriously at charges against Trump although he doesn’t have any inside information about what they may be working on.

 “My intuition is that they are” looking carefully at whether Trump broke the law, he said.
 “My sense is they’re looking [at] everything in a diligent way and they haven’t made a decision.”
-ADVERTISEMENT

 “I believe there are federal statutes that are very much implicated” by Trump’s efforts to overturn President Biden’s victory in the 2020 election, Kaine added.